 No, the 10-minute oxygen level historical average displays as a sleep quality indicator.
 There is no oxygen chart in a sleep session history at this time.

-Why does Owlet Dream App use oxygen level as a sleep quality indicator?
+Why does Owlet Dream App use oxygen level as a sleep indicator?
 Why does oxygen matter in sleep quality?

-The Dream Sock sensor’s technology tracks multiple sleep quality indicators, including wakings, movement, heart rate, and oxygen level.
+The Dream Sock sensor’s technology tracks multiple sleep indicators, including wakings, movement, heart rate, and oxygen level.
 Extensive analysis and data science, which involves evaluating tens of thousands of hours of infant sleep from Owlet’s database, found that a key relationship between oxygen level and sleep states directly informs sleep quality.
 Because of its direct correlation to sleep state and sleep quality, the oxygen level is tracked by the Owlet Dream Sock and App.